-The Lexus UX is a smart and fun-to-drive hybrid crossover with loads of standard kit and room for the family.
-Its clunky infotainment system lets it down, but comfort and quality are excellent, and refinement is impressive.
+The Lexus UX is a smart and fun-to-drive hybrid crossover with loads of standard kit.
+Its clunky infotainment system and tiny boot let it down, but comfort and quality are excellent, and refinement is impressive.

 The Lexus UX comes in three trims: standard, F-Sport and Takumi.
 All cars come with a long list of standard kit, including alloy wheels and sat nav, while range-topping models boast everything from a 10-inch infotainment display to a large sunroof and ventilated seats.
 All-inclusive option packs bundle extra kit for an additional fee, but be careful not to get carried away, as top-spec models can breach the £40,000 threshold for higher road tax.

-Running costs are competitive, with the hybrid system ensuring low emissions and impressive fuel economy.
-The UX is efficient around town and settles down nicely on longer runs.
+Running costs are competitive, with the hybrid system ensuring low emissions and good fuel economy.
+The UX is particularly efficient around town and settles down nicely on longer runs.
 It’ll no doubt prove popular with company-car drivers due to a low Benefit-in-Kind (BiK) tax rating, although some plug-in rivals will be even cheaper on company car tax, and will be cheaper to run if you have a short, urban commute, and the Lexus doesn't have free access to the London Congestion Charge zone.

 For a more detailed look at the Lexus UX, read on for the rest of our in-depth review.